OSHA/EPA Occupational Chemical Database

 * Fire may produce irritating, corrosive and/or toxic gases.

-* Runoff from fire control or dilution water may be corrosive and/or
+* Runoff from fire control or dilution water may cause pollution.

 * CALL Emergency Response Telephone Number on Shipping Paper first.
 If